ultradian/wikidump_clean/README.md

 For development and quick testing, I have created a smaller version using the first 500 pages. [`enwiki-20080312-pages-articles-short.xml`](https://github.com/ultradian/textAnalysis/blob/master/enwiki-20080312-pages-articles-short.xml)  Its filesize is only 7MB.

 ## Cleaning scripts
 I first created a cleaning script in Perl, [`clean.pl`](https://github.com/ultradian/textAnalysis/blob/master/clean.pl) since that is the kind of thing that Perl was made for.
 After I built it, I got to thinking about whether a program in [Julia](http://julialang.org/) would be faster, since speed is one of its goals.
 So I created an equivalent script, [`clean.jl`](https://github.com/ultradian/textAnalysis/blob/master/clean.jl).
-I then got some [great input](http://stackoverflow.com/questions/42891650/can-you-preallocate-space-for-a-string-in-julia/42972984#42972984) from [Dan Getz](http://stackoverflow.com/users/3580870/dan-getz) and the suggestion I should do some testing.
+I then got some [great input](http://stackoverflow.com/questions/42891650/can-you-preallocate-space-for-a-string-in-julia/42972984#42972984) from [Dan Getz](http://stackoverflow.com/users/3580870/dan-getz) about how to speed up the Julia code and the suggestion I should do some testing.

 ## Script comparisons
+I'm not working on the timing until I figure out why the two scripts have different results.
+You can examine them yourself Perl = [enwiki2008-shortp.txt](enwiki2008-shortp.txt) and Julia = [enwiki2008-shortj.txt](enwiki2008-shortj.txt)

 ## Cleaned Data
+The Perl and Julia versions both produce nice text, although further processing might be needed, depending on your application.
+For example, you may need to remove quotation marks.
+Some lines do not start with capital letters as the initial words were cut off.
+Numbers are still present.
+References to images and tables that were removed are still present, like "(see graph)".

 [<img style="float: left;" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png">](http://creativecommons.org/licenses/by-sa/4.0/)